-• A university requests funding to conduct field trial research on the feasibility of planting, cultivating, and growing a specialty crop in a particular area, the results of which can be shared with many growers throughout the state.

-- A single grower requests funds to demonstrate the viability of organic small fruit production and partners with Cooperative Extension to publicize the working model of diversification to other regional growers. - A single company requests funds to provide a viable pollination alternative to specialty crop stakeholders in the region, which currently does not have one.
+- A university requests funding to conduct field trial research on the feasibility of planting, cultivating, and growing a specialty crop in a particular area, the results of which can be shared with many growers throughout the state. - A single grower requests funds to demonstrate the viability of organic small fruit production and partners with Cooperative Extension to publicize the working model of diversification to other regional growers. - A single company requests funds to provide a viable pollination alternative to specialty crop stakeholders in a region, that currently does not have any.

-C. Completed by June 30, 2025
+C. Completed by March 30, 2026

-Projects must be completed within 24 months or by June 30, 2025.
+Projects must be completed within 24 months or at the latest, by March 30, 2026.